rcpch/digital-growth-charts-server/README.md

             "chronological_calendar_age": "4 months, 1 week and 5 days",
             "corrected_decimal_age": 0.2,
             "corrected_calendar_age": "2 months, 1 week and 5 days",
-            "clinician_comment": "This is an age which has been corrected for prematurity.", "lay_comment": "This takes into account your child's prematurity" },
+            "clinician_decimal_age_comment": "This is an age which has been corrected for prematurity.", "lay_decimal_age_comment": "This takes into account your child's prematurity" },
     "patient": {
         "height": 60.7,